Stagakis/roadpatch-with-pothole-generator/README.md

 ## Dependencies

-The code uses the following packages
+The code uses the following packages and Python3 is required
 - numpy
 - open3d
 - sklearn